 II.
-REPORTING DISCRIMINATION, HARASSMENT, RETALIATION, OR SEXUAL ASSAULT
+REPORTING DISCRIMINATION, HARASSMENT, RETALIATION, OR SEXUAL ASSAULT TO THE UNIVERSITY

 a) The Office of Equal Opportunity ("OEO"); or

-d) Any supervisor; or
+c) Any supervisor; or

-e) If the alleged respondent is a faculty member, the Dean of the appropriate School or Faculty or the Dean's designee.
+d) If the alleged respondent is a faculty member, the Dean of the appropriate School or Faculty or the Dean's designee.

 Complaints may be submitted to OEO by any of the following methods:

-• By phone at 212-998-2352
+-- By phone at 212-998-2370

 -- By e-mail at email@example.com

-• By completing an on-line complaint form available at www.nyu.edu/eo; or
+-- By completing an on-line complaint form available at https://www.nyu.edu/about/policies-guidelines-compliance/equal-opportunity/harassment-and-discrimination/submitcomplaint.html or

-• By filing a complaint with an OEO professional staff member at the OEO, 726 Broadway, Rooms 719-721, New York, New York 10003.
+-- By filing a complaint with an OEO professional staff member at the OEO, 665 Broadway, New York, New York 10003.

 Responsibilities of Managers and Supervisors

 III.
-INVESTIGATION AND DISPOSITION OF COMPLAINTS
+UNIVERSITY INVESTIGATION AND DISPOSITION OF COMPLAINTS

 (a) The Investigation